 Before you start to taste wine, make sure you understand the basics about varietals as well as aroma, nose and bouquet and how to sniff, slurp, and slosh wine.
-Once you have an understanding of these foundational elements of wine tasting you can begin to expand your knowledge and palate in wine tasting.
-Wine tasting lingo aids the learning process by highlighting characteristics in the structure of the wine you are tasting and lead you to draw conclusions about where the wine was made.
+Once you have an understanding of these fundamental elements of wine tasting, you can begin to expand your knowledge and palate in wine tasting.
+Wine tasting terminology aids the learning process by highlighting characteristics in the structure of the wine you are tasting and lead you to draw conclusions about where the wine was made.

 Old World & New World